pweave5/pweave5/README.md

 -->
 My name is Preston Weaver, I'm a senior at Harding Universtity studying Data Science.

-  - I enjoy all things data analytics related, especially if it involves sports.
+  - I enjoy all things data science related
+  - I'm a huge sports fan and love combining sports and data analytics